OceanaRobotics/OceanaFRC/about.md

   <div class="about-title">Oceana Robotics</div>
   <div class="about-subtitle">FRC Team 6128</div>
   <p class="about-content">
-    Oceana Robotics is an organization based out of Hart, MI that provides an exemplary robotics experience.
+    Oceana Robotics is an organization based out of Hart, MI that provides an exemplary FIRST Robotics Competition experience.
 Our after-school program teaches students design, programming, and building, along with other valuable skills such as public speaking and marketing.
-Our program simulates real-life situations and prepares students for their future careers.
-Our team is mentored by volunteers, all of whom are professionals in the fields that our team prepares our students for.
-If you're looking for a fun after-school activity, Oceana Robotics could be for you!
+Our program is fun!
+It simulates real-life situations and prepares students for their future careers.
+Our team is mentored by volunteers, both of which are professionals in the fields that they prepare the students for.
+If you are looking for a fun after-school activity, Oceana Robotics could be for you!
   </p>
 </div>